 The parents push and challenge their children at every turn, sometimes at the expense of developing their children’s character and personalities.
-At only ten, one Malay girl in my son’s class has already determined she is going to Harvard and become a doctor, come hell or high water.
+At only ten, one Chinese-Malaysian girl in my son’s class has already determined she is going to Harvard to become a doctor, come hell or high water.
 She is naturally a very intelligent girl, but she also is very driven and pressured by her parents.
 She strives to be the number one student in her grade every year and cares very much about her test scores on standardized tests.
-She can tick off all the things she’s doing to keep her “on track” and what she needs to do to stay “on track.”
-She gets tutored after school to get her ahead, takes multiple classes and lessons, and has no free time.
+She can tick off all the things she’s doing to keep herself “on track” and what she needs to do to “stay on track.”
+She gets tutored after school to get ahead, takes multiple classes and lessons, and has no free time.
 She is allowed play dates or free time only during school holidays, and only then, they cannot exceed four hours.
 While this girl is currently a happy, cheerful girl who’s able to handle all the pressure from her parents, I suspect she will be a quite different person by the time she enters high school.
 A majority of the current high school students have lived this way their entire lives and have no inkling of their own thoughts and ideas, personalities, passions, or interests.

-So while the children are there to receive what the parents consider to be a quality, world-class education, it also doesn’t hurt that sending their children to this school elevates their own status.
+Further, while the children are there to receive what the parents consider to be a quality, world-class education, it also doesn’t hurt that sending their children to this school elevates their own status.
 It tells others that they have enough money to send their children to the school, that their children were admitted to the school (which implies a certain level of intelligence), that their children are “westernized” and speak English, etc. The moms also are quite showy about their wealth in other ways.

 Their children are the same–very much aware of their family status, their wealth, and their privilege, and sometimes quite boastful and arrogant because of it.
 My son regularly comes home with stories of his classmates bragging about the size of their homes, the price tag of something they own (I had to laugh when he told me of one boy bragging that his mechanical pencils and the lead in them are “special” because they are expensive and imported), or their extravagant lifestyles.
-The ten-year-old daughter of the mom who bragged to me about how much her older son’s college tuition is costing her asked of another girl, “If you’re not rich, why are you here?”
+The ten-year-old daughter of the mom who bragged to me about how much her older son’s college tuition is costing her asked of another girl, “If you’re not rich, why are you even here?”
 What a lovely person she’s turning out to be!